 Pergo states that all of their floors require an underlayment to facilitate installation and sound dampening as well as provide thermal and moisture protection.
 They recommend using their own Pergo Gold underlayment option.

 Is Pergo Laminate Better Than Hardwood?

 Hardwood flooring is still one of the most desirable flooring options on the market in terms of its aesthetics and lifespan, and as such it does a lot to add value to your home.
-Laminate is a more affordable alternative, but more than that, is a better choice for some environments.
+Laminate is a more affordable alternative.
+But more than that, it is a better choice for some environments.

 Pergo is a big-name flooring brand that produces a broad range of laminate, vinyl, and solid wood and engineered hardwood flooring.
-Their prices are reasonable, at the mid to low range of the market, but the quality of their flooring varies.
+Their prices are reasonable at the mid to low range of the market, but the quality of their flooring varies.

-While Pergo receives some glowing reviews online, negative experiences seem to outweigh the positive, and on most review sites they have an average star rating of 2.5 stars,
+While Pergo receives some glowing reviews online, negative experiences seem to outweigh the positive, and on most review sites they have an average star rating of 2.5 stars.

 This certainly doesn’t mean you shouldn’t take advantage of Pergo’s flooring options, just that you should purchase with care.
 Order samples from Pergo’s website and put them to the test.
 Also, search online for reviews of the specific flooring you’re interested in.

 Have you purchased and installed a Pergo product in the past?
-Comment below and let us know what you think about Pergo..Back to Top
+Comment below and let us know what you think about Pergo.Back to Top